DuPage County Uninsured Driver Lawyers

 Skilled Assistance with Violations for Driving Without Insurance in Illinois

 Driving without insurance can lead to serious consequences including heavy fines and fees to have your vehicle registration reinstated.
 Aggravated circumstances such as causing bodily harm to another person while operating an uninsured motor vehicle can incur criminal charges as well.
 If you have been cited for driving a vehicle without insurance in Illinois, it is important to speak with an experienced traffic violation lawyer, so you understand your rights and options.

-Since 1979, Mevorah Law Offices LLC has provided skilled legal guidance to individuals cited for driving without insurance in Chicago and throughout Northern Illinois.
+Since 1979, Mevorah & Giglio Law Offices has provided skilled legal guidance to individuals cited for driving without insurance in Chicago and throughout Northern Illinois.
 Our award-winning attorneys are former prosecutors and former public defenders with an in-depth knowledge of the inner workings of the Illinois judicial system.
 We understand what it takes to minimize or eliminate the consequences of legal problems and secure positive outcomes for our clients.

 We are highly recognized by our peers not only for our experience and skill but also for our tireless commitment to defending the rights of our clients.
 Our lawyers are honest, straightforward, accessible and approachable.
 We know that even a so-called petty traffic offense such as driving without insurance can create costly problems down the road, and we do everything possible to keep this from happening to our clients.

 To be in compliance with Illinois law, you must have both liability and uninsured motorist coverage on your vehicle.
 The minimums are as follows:

 - $20,000 for property damage.